ROSTELECOM PJSC: PUBLIC DISCLOSURE OF TRANSACTIONS BY PERSONS DISCHARGING MANAGERIAL RESPONSIBILITIES AND PERSONS CLOSELY ASSOCIATED WITH THEM

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-ROSTELECOM PJSC (RKMD) ROSTELECOM PJSC: PUBLIC DISCLOSURE OF TRANSACTIONS BY PERSONS DISCHARGING MANAGERIAL RESPONSIBILITIES AND PERSONS CLOSELY ASSOCIATED WITH THEM 22-Jun-2018 / 16:49 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 1 Details of the person discharging managerial responsibilities / person closely associated a) Name Anna Shumeiko 2 Reason for the notification a) Position/status Senior Vice-President, Head of the President's staff, member of the Management Board b) Initial Initial notification notification/Am endment 3 Details of the issuer, emission allowance e market participant, auction platform, auctioneer or auction monitor a) Name PJSC Rostelecom b) LEI 2534001D752JPNM0H170 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of Ordinary shares the financial instrument, type of instrument Identification ISIN: RU0008943394 code b) Nature of the Sell of shares transaction c) Price(s) and Price(s) Volume(s) volume(s) RUB 65.05 9,200 RUB 70.00 14,300 RUB 69.60 5,750 d) Aggregated information - Aggregated 29,250 volume - Price RUB 1,999,660 e) Date of the 2018-06-19 transaction f) Place of the Moscow Exchange PJSC transaction This disclosure is made in accordance with Article 19 of EU Regulation 596/2014 of November 10, 2014.
-Pavel Nezhutin Director of Corporate Governance Department +7 (499) 999-82-83 ISIN: US7785291078 Category Code: DSH TIDM: RKMD LEI Code: 2534001D752JPNM0H170 Sequence No.: 5678 EQS News ID: 698115 End of Announcement EQS News Service
+ROSTELECOM PJSC (RKMD) ROSTELECOM PJSC: PUBLIC DISCLOSURE OF TRANSACTIONS BY PERSONS DISCHARGING MANAGERIAL RESPONSIBILITIES AND PERSONS CLOSELY ASSOCIATED WITH THEM 26-Jun-2018 / 18:33 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 1 Details of the person discharging managerial responsibilities / person closely associated a) Name Galina Rysakova 2 Reason for the notification a) Position/status Senior Vice President of Organizational Development and Human Resources, member of the Management Board b) Initial Initial notification notification/Ame ndment 3 Details of the issuer, emission allowance e market participant, auction platform, auctioneer or auction monitor a) Name PJSC Rostelecom b) LEI 2534001D752JPNM0H170 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of Ordinary shares the financial instrument, type of instrument Identification ISIN: RU0008943394 code b) Nature of the Sell of shares transaction c) Price(s) and Price(s) Volume(s) volume(s) RUB 73.95 180,000 d) Aggregated information - Aggregated 180,000 volume - Price RUB 13,311,000 e) Date of the 2018-06-25 transaction f) Place of the Moscow Exchange PJSC transaction This disclosure is made in accordance with Article 19 of EU Regulation 596/2014 of November 10, 2014.
+Pavel Nezhutin Director of Corporate Governance Department +7 (499) 999-82-83 ISIN: US7785291078 Category Code: DSH TIDM: RKMD LEI Code: 2534001D752JPNM0H170 Sequence No.: 5683 EQS News ID: 699053 End of Announcement EQS News Service

 (END) Dow Jones Newswires